se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 AngularJS or Angular1 is a JavaScript front-end framework developed by Google whereas Angular is a TypeScript-based open-source front-end web application platform led by the Angular Team at Google.
 There have been 5 versions of Angular so far, which are AngularJS, Angular2, Angular4, Angular5 and the latest one being Angular6.
 There are key differences between the various versions as Google tried to enhance the tool given the fierce competition from React and Vue.
-More details about the differences can be found in the this [Quora](https://www.quora.com/What-are-the-different-versions-of-AngularJS) post.
+More details about the differences can be found in this [Quora](https://www.quora.com/What-are-the-different-versions-of-AngularJS) post.